911samuel/hoop-app/README.md

 Follow the Expo CLI instructions to open the app on your device or emulator.

-### Microservices

-If the project uses microservices, list them out here.

 ## Testing

 To run the tests, follow these steps: